Skip to main content

 Born in Israel Ram moved to Cape Town in 1996 and first experienced cold open water swimming.
 He is the founder of the International Ice Swimming Association.

-• Hits: 2159
+• Hits: 2231

-Disabled Swimming
+Disabled Swimmers

-Disabled Swimming
+Disabled Swimmers

 The Netherlands, the host country of the 1980 Summer Paralympics, adopted a motion declaring South Africa's participation in the 1980 Games "undesirable".
 South Africa was subsequently absent from the Paralympic Games until 1992.
+The Rhodesians were allowed back to compete in 1980 - as Zimbabwe - winning 4 medals in swimming.

 History of the International Paralympic Games →